amirrajan/rails-conf-2021-gamedev/readme.md

 7. Change the text `Hello World!` to `Hello RubyConf!` and save, you should see the game update to reflect the changes you've made.
 Here's what it should look like:

 ![update-code](https://user-images.githubusercontent.com/517055/139538537-403c8e15-2534-4be7-a709-dba9b16124d2.gif)

+8. That's it!
+You are ready for the workshop!